gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ## Feature: Declare the roles of component model elements

+### Story: Build author defines top level source set using model DSL

+    model {
+        sources {
+            mysource {
+                java(JavaSourceSet) { ... }
+            }
+        }
+    }

+Conventional source directory locations are used for source sets declared this way.

+#### Test cases

+- Source sets are visible in component report with correct source directories

+### Story: Build author defines top level component using model DSL

+    model {
+        components {
+            mylib(JvmLibrarySpec) { ... }
+        }
+    }

+#### Test cases

+- `gradle assemble` builds the jar for this component.
+Could reuse an existing test for this.

 ### Story: Configure the source sets of a component in the component definition

 This story moves definition and configuration of the source sets for a component to live with the other component configuration.

 1. Allow a component's source sets to be defined as part of the component definition:
-    - Replace `ComponentSpec.getSource()` with a `getSources()` method return a `FunctionalSourceSet`.
-This should be the same instance that is added to the `project.sources { ... }` container.
+    - Add `ComponentSpec.getSources()` which returns a `FunctionalSourceSet`.
-    - Add a `ComponentSpec.source(Action<? super FunctionalSourceSet>)` method.
+    - Add a `ComponentSpec.sources(Action<? super FunctionalSourceSet>)` method.
+    - When a component is created, create and attach the source set.
-    - Change `ComponentModelBasePlugin.createLanguageSourceSets` to add source sets via the component's source container rather than the project's source container.
+    - Add the component's `FunctionalSourceSet` to the `sources` container.
-    - This step allows configuration via `component.source { ... }`.
+    - Attach source sets for a given language only to those `FunctionalSourceSet` source sets instances owned by a component.
 1. Review samples to make use of this.

 #### Example DSL

-    nativeRuntime
+    model
-        libraries {
+        components {
-            mylib {
+            mylib(NativeLibrarySpec) {
                 sources {
                     c {
                         lib libraries.otherlib